 St. Augustine Grass Summer Fertilization

 St. Augustine grass, as well as any type of turfgrass, requires different nutrients as seasons change.
-This is because outdoor temperatures change throughout the year and so do soil temperatures.
+This is because outdoor temperatures change throughout the year and, as a result, so do soil temperatures.
 Your lawn will more than likely endure some form of stress from the summer heat.
 It’s important to feed the grass with the appropriate amount of nutrients to help out with this stressful period.

 The LawnifiTM Summer Fertilizer Box is a liquid fertilizer program designed to give lawns the nutrients they need to survive and flourish during the hot summer months.
 With one bottle of Maintain and two bottles of Recover, the Summer Fertilizer Box’s application schedule will give your St. Augustine nutrition all summer long.
 Maintain’s 16-0-4 formulation works to fortify your lawn with potassium, amino acids and carbon.
 Recover’s 13-0-0 formulation was created to provide the optimal balance of nutrients to lawns as temperatures start to rise.
 In addition to nitrogen, Recover delivers critical micronutrients like soluble manganese, iron, sulfur and carbon, which help your lawn get through the dog days of summer.

-Lawnifi Foundation is a slow-release granular fertilizer option that comes in 25 pound bags and lasts for three months.
+Lawnifi Foundation is a granular fertilizer option that comes in a 25 pound bag and lasts for three months.
+With a 29-0-5 NPK formulation, Lawnifi Foundation is the perfect granular fertilizer for lawns and gardens.
+The two percent iron included in Lawnifi Foundation’s mixture helps plants carry oxygen throughout the leaves, roots and other parts of the plants to promote a green, healthy lawn.
+Featuring slow-release nitrogen, Foundation gradually feeds your lawn over an extended period of time without overwhelming your lawn with nitrogen during the summer.
 Both Lawnifi Foundation and the Summer Fertilizer Box cover 5,000 sq. ft.
 Learn more in Granular vs. Liquid Fertilizers or by clicking on the two products below.
 For more generic information about the Lawnifi brand, read Why Use Lawnifi Fertilizer?.

 St. Augustine Grass Summer Watering

 The summer season comes with significantly warmer temperatures and a longer amount of time with sunlight.
 This frequently tempts homeowners to water the lawn more often to make sure it’s hydrated.
-This is not recommended.
-Despite the hot temperatures that occur during the summer, St. Augustine should only need about one inch of water on a weekly basis including rainfall.
+This is not always recommended as waterlogged soils in warm climates are ideal environments for disease outbreaks.
+Despite the hot temperatures that occur during the summer, St. Augustine should only need about one inch of water on a weekly basis.
+This is best accomplished with one or two waterings a week.
+Water in the early mornings for longer periods of time, less frequently and take any rainfall into consideration.
+Watering your lawn in the early morning decreases the dew period.
+As a result, this also decreases the amount of time the grass blades are wet, which is a helpful disease management practice.
 If you aren’t sure how much water your St. Augustine is receiving, consider conducting a simple and cheap irrigation audit.
 If the lawn seems to become too warm or starts accumulating scorched, brown spots, instead of adding more water, consider adding a layer of top dressing to keep it shaded and cool.
 Read more about this in How to Top Dress Your Lawn with Compost.

 St. Augustine Summer Weed Control